 The Best Armenian Films: “Men”

 Another no less beloved Armenian comedy “Men” was filmed in 1972 by the famous director Edmond Keosayan.
 Its premiere took place in 1973 in Moscow and was a great success.
 The plot revolves around four true friends – Vazgen, Suren, Aram and Saqo (Armen Dzhigarkhanyan, Frunzik Mkrtchyan, Avetik Gevorgyan, Armen Ayvazyan).
-One day, the most shy of them, Aram, falls in love with a beautiful woman Karine (Alla Tumanyan), who does not pay any attention to him.
+One day, the shyest of them, Aram, falls in love with a beautiful woman Karine (Alla Tumanyan), who does not pay any attention to him.
 Throughout the film, the faithful friends try different and sometimes very funny ways to make that unassailable beauty pay attention to their unfortunate friend.
 Some years ago the sons of the director, Tigran and David Keosoyans, took the initiative and helped in the creation of a sculpture dedicated to the main characters of the film.
-Nowdays next to Martiros Saryan Square in Yerevan, you can see the four true bronze friends, walking together.
+Nowadays next to Martiros Saryan Square in Yerevan, you can see the four true bronze friends, walking together.